Intersection theory and Chern classes in Bott-Chern cohomology: Chern classes of a vector bundle

 The morphism $G$ is induced from the following morphism of complexes $\Omega^{p-s}[p-s] \otimes_{\Z_X} \cB_{1,1,\Z}^{\bullet} \to \Omega^{p-s+1}[p-s+1]$.
 Denote the germs as $\alpha\in \Omega^{p-s}[p-s]$, $\omega=\left(\widetilde{c},\beta; \overline{\beta}\right)$.
 We define

-We take it equal to zero otherwise. \\ We check that this a morphism of complexes.
-In fact, we have

-Therefore $G$ defines a morphism at the level of hypercohomology.
+We take it equal to zero otherwise. $G$ defines a morphism at the level of hypercohomology.
 From now on, we do not pay attention to write $\alpha$ or $\pi^* \alpha$ when the context should make the meaning clear.
-Notice that the morphism $F$ is induced by a morphism of complexes.
-(It is just the cup product of the integral Bott-Chern cohomology defined in section 3.)
 To prove the commutativity at the level of hypercohomology, it is enough to show the commutativity at the level of complexes.
 It is enough to check the commutativity for the case $s \leq p$.
 We have

 which is equal to the image of $F \circ i$. \\ We check the commutativity of the second square.
 Let $\alpha=\left(c,\alpha_{0},...,\alpha_{p-s}; \overline{\beta}_{0},..., \overline{\beta}_{q-s-1}\right)$, $\omega=\left(\widetilde{c},\beta; \overline{\beta}\right)$ be the representatives of hypercocycles.
 If $s\leq p$, the horizontal morphism just consists of forgetting the term involving $\alpha_{p-s}$, thus it is commutative.
 Otherwise, $\alpha=\left(c, \overline{\beta}_{0},..., \overline{\beta}_{q-s-1}\right)$ and the morphism is induced by the identity map at the level of complexes, so it is commutative. \\ We check the commutativity of the third square.